 The scenery doesn’t get much better than that of Woodford County, home of several Kentucky Derby winners, dozens of Holly Hill beautiful thoroughbred farms and even a genuine castle!
 A breath-taking drive past some of the world’s fastest horses will bring you to the historic Woodford Reserve Distillery.
 Once you have lifted your jaw from the ground, you can jump on the hourly Bourbon Discovery Tour.
 Call ahead for availability and reservations for the extended National Landmark Tour and the Corn to Cork Tour that are offered at different times of the week.
 So far, so good...it’s time to eat!
 While at Woodford Reserve, grab a bite from the seasonal offerings of Picnic on the Porch.

-At this point your passport is tired and ragged but you only need one more stamp to get that Kentucky Bourbon Trail® t-shirt.
 We hope you saved some strength because you will not want to miss AllTech’s Town Branch Distillery, named after the limestone stream that runs through Lexington.
 It’s the only “brewstillery” on your journey, and it’s conveniently located in the centre of downtown Lexington near Rupp Arena and the Lexington Visitor’s Centre.
 Make sure to sample their Bluegrass Sundown, a popular Bourbon-infused coffee drink while learning about the city’s deep Bourbon roots and Bluegrass heritage.
 If you have time, pop over to Barrel House Distilling Co., less than a mile away from Town Branch.
 It’s one of the founding members of the Kentucky Bourbon Trail Craft Tour® and features many unique products to sample.

 Please do get in touch with us for any further information!